TheAlternativeZurich/HackingSessionSheet/010-basics.md

 ### Wildcards

 Wildcards are placeholder symbols that are replaced when a command is read by the shell.

 There are three different types of wild cards:

 * The star wildcard `*` acts as a placeholder for any number of consecutive symbols.
-For example, writing `*.jpg` designates all files that end with the string `.jpg` (like `flower.jpg`, `asdfghjkl.jpg` or even `.jpeg`).
-Writing `S*.wav` addresses all files that start with a capital `S` and end with `.wav`, including `S.wav`, and so on.
+For example, writing `*.jpg` addresses all files that end with `.jpg`.
+Writing `D*s` addresses all files that start with a `D` and end with a `s`, and so on.

 * The question mark wildcard `?` acts as a placeholder for a single symbol only.
-It is otherwise the same as the above wildcard.
+For example: `???.png` will address all files that end with `.png` that have 3 letters.

-* The bracket wildcard `[]` can be used as a placeholder for the specified symbols.
-[1-9] for example acts as a placeholder for the numbers 1-9 in a filename, and [ABC] as a placeholder for A, B or C.
+* The bracket wildcard `[...]` can be used as a placeholder for the symbols we specify inside.
+[1-9] for example acts as a placeholder for the numbers 1 to 9, and [ABC] acts as a placeholder for those 3 letters only.

 ### sudo

 Similar to Windows or MacOS, in Linux we differ between user accounts that have different access permissions.
 Users usually do not have permission to simply install new packages or alter files outside of their home directory.
 The exception to this is root, who has permission to alter whatever he wants, install whatever he wants, and destroy whatever he wants.

-In order for a user to run single commands and programs as root, we make use the command `sudo`, which stands for `super user do`.
+In order for a user to run single commands and programs as root, we make use the command `sudo`.
 Example: `sudo echo "Hello World"`

 If the user who executes the command is in the sudoers group (grants permission to use `sudo`), the shell then asks the user for his password.
 Once it is entered, the command will run just as it normally would -- only that now, it is being ran by root instead of the user account.
-If you don't want to enter your password every time you want to use sudo, you can use the command `sudo su` to become root inside the current shell.
+If you don't want to enter your password every time you need to use sudo, you can use the command `sudo su` to become root inside the current shell.
+This will allow you to run all commands with no confirmation needed (We strongly advise against doing this however!).
 Type `exit` if you want to return to the user account.

-Note that most commands that require you to use `sudo` usually have the potential to cause serious damage to your system.
-Upon first entering `sudo`, you will be met with the quote `With great power comes great responsibility`.
-Take this to heart, as many commands that require sudo will not ask twice if you run them while you are root.
+Note that most commands that require you to use `sudo` usually have a good reason to do so, as they may have the potential to cause serious damage to your system.
+Upon first entering `sudo`, you will be met with the quote `With great power comes great responsibility.`.
+Take this to heart, as the majority of commands on Linux will not ask twice, even when you're about to do something foolish.

 ## Exercises

 Here you will get to try things yourself!

-We don't give you any step-by-step instructions here.
+We don't give you any step-by-step instructions however.
 You will have to find things out yourself! (or ask our helpers should you get stuck)
-Try to solve the exercises in order, as they may build up on each other.

 ### Exercise 0: man